 During batting practice, Gallo led all players with 15 home runs, many of the tape-measure variety.
 He reached the third deck in right-center at Target Field with his first swing and hit five more balls there, including one with his final swing.
 He also hit three blasts to right field that carried all the way out of the park, including one that smashed the windshield of a vehicle outside.

-- 2014 Season: Gallo's 42 homers set record for the most by a Rangers Minor Leaguer.
+- 2014 Season: Gallo's 42 homers set a record for the most by a Rangers Minor Leaguer.
 And that is very impressive.
-However, he only hit.
-179 with five home runs over his final 106 at-bats, when he proved vulnerable to breaking pitches on the outer half.
+However, he hit only .179 with five home runs over his final 106 at-bats, when he proved vulnerable to breaking pitches on the outer half.

 2014: Gallo can take consolation in having been the home run leader for two Rangers minor league teams in the same year.
 That had never been accomplished in franchise history.
 Gallo’s total home run mark of 42 (21 in each league) also was an outstanding feat.

 - MLB debut: On June 2, 2015, Gallo homered in second big league at-bat.
 Gallo joined the Rangers and made an immediate impact, singling home two runs in the first inning and then launching a two-run shot off White Sox righthander Jeff Samardzija to give Texas a 6-2 lead.

 Gallo's first career homer was projected by Statcast to land 444 feet away from home plate.